-Fill empty spaces with packing material so your items don’t shift, which can lead to breakage, Peterson advises.
+Fill empty spaces with packing material so your items don’t shift, which can lead to breakage.
 You can also pack light items like towels, pillows and blankets to fill empty space without adding extra weight.

 11. Take Photos When Taking Furniture Apart

-“We often see people struggle with putting back together their cribs after disassembling them,” says Peterson.
+People struggle with putting back together furniture after disassembling them.
 Use a smartphone to take pictures so you remember what goes where.
 Make sure to label all the pieces.
 Take pictures of electronic set-ups too so you can get back to your latest Netflix binge ASAP.

-Pack items such as pint glasses and tea cups as pairs, oriented like shoes in a shoe box.
-Wrap each individually, then use larger sheets of packing paper to draw the breakables together into a tightly packed brick shape, says Glanz, which makes the breakables more durable.
+Pack fragile items such as pint glasses and tea cups as pairs, oriented like shoes in a shoe box.
+Wrap each individually, then use larger sheets of packing paper to draw the breakables together into a tightly packed brick shape, which makes the breakables more durable.